 - Pollution, environmental health, nature and biological diversity still represent the common elements in school curricula across the Arab countries.
 Other issues started to be incorporated, to a lesser extent, in the last 20 years, such as climate change, green economy, green jobs, renewable energy green buildings, ecological footprint. - Waste is often included only under pollution, but not in the context of waste management, including reduction, reuse and recycling. - Food and water security, plastic pollution and resource efficiency are absent from school curricula in about 70 percent of the Arab countries. - The trend of incorporating environment topics in all courses, including languages, literature and history, rather than only science, geography and civics, is gaining grounds across the Arab region.

-Arab Forum for Environment and Development (AFED) is an international not-for-profit, non-governmental, membership-based organization headquartered in Beirut, Lebanon.
-Members include corporations, universities, research centers, media networks, and civil society alongside government entities as observers.
-Since 2007, AFED has been a public forum for influentia eco-advocates.
-Over the last eleven years, it has become a major dynamic player in the global environmental arena.
+Arab Forum for Environment international not-for-profit, non-governmental, membership-based organization universities, research centers, alongside government entities as observers.
+Since 2007, AFED has major dynamic player in the